About Portobello Books

 Portobello Books is one of Britain’s younger independent publishing imprints, but it has already won a strong reputation as a home to original and independent-minded writers, many of them from outside the UK, and a third of them coming into English in translation.
 We aim to give our readers books that are enlightening and searching, with a particular focus on non-fiction.
 We offer our writers a creative, innovative, and supportive environment.

 The company was founded in 2005 by the philanthropist Sigrid Rausing, the Academy Award-winning film producer Eric Abraham and the publisher Philip Gwyn Jones.
 Its first books, published that autumn, were Jeremy Leggett’s Half Gone, Nasrin Alavi’s We Are Iran, Gina Ochsner’s People I Wanted To Be and Glen Neath’s The Outgoing Man – urgent non-fiction in ground-breaking form, outstanding short stories from America via Eastern Europe, and highly experimental British fiction.

 In 2006, Sigrid Rausing acquired Granta magazine and Granta Books, and merged the two companies.
-She is the publisher of all entities, whilst Philip Gwyn Jones is Executive Publisher of both book imprints.
+She is the publisher of all entities.
 Granta Books and Portobello Books share design, sales, marketing, publicity, rights and production departments.
 We are also part of the Independent Alliance.